paulalmasan/Papers-in-short/2019/README.md

 [Go to full paper list](https://paulalmasan.github.io/Papers-in-short/)

+### *Spatio-temporal analysis and prediction of cellular traffic in metropolis*

+Wang, X., Zhou, Z., Xiao, F., Xing, K., Yang, Z., Liu, Y., & Peng, C. IEEE Transactions on Mobile Computing, 2019.
+Link to paper: <a href="https://doi.org/10.1109/TMC.2018.2870135">https://doi.org/10.1109/TMC.2018.2870135</a>
+Code available? <b style="color:red;">NO</b>

+#### Keywords
+Mobile Networks, Spatio-Temporal Analysis, Traffic Prediction

+#### Problem addressed
+In this paper, the authors propose a method for mobile traffic forecasting in urban areas.
+Their solution is expected to help carriers manage and schedule network resources efficiently in the future.

+#### Background
+The authors argue that the recent adaptation of the SDN and NFV paradigms in mobile networks enables cell towers to flexibly adapt to the traffic load.
+Having a forecast model that can predict the traffic in the future can assist network carriers to plan ahead and schedule network resources.
+With this scheduling strategy they can guarantee the network performance metrics and quality of service specifications.

+Forecasting cell-level traffic is challenging due to the large variation in traffic at individual cell towers.
+In addition, user’s mobility introduces spatial correlations between cell towers.
+Finally, human-related activities (e.g., holidays, social events) have a significant impact on cellular traffic behavior.

+The authors analyze real-world data from around 6,000 cell towers from a major city in China.

+#### Solution
+First, the authors study the data and they decompose the traffic into in-cell and inter-cell traffic.
+The first one corresponds to the traffic coming from mobile devices residing in the cell while the latter corresponds to traffic from devices entering the cell from another cell.
+The data analysis shows that there are some cell towers that have a higher proportion of inter-cell traffic than others.
+This indicates that the users are moving across cells, inducing spatial correlations among cell towers.
+The authors argue that it’s important to consider these spatial dependencies to accurately predict the cell traffic.

+The authors represent the problem as a graph where nodes correspond to cell towers and the edges to the spatial dependency between two towers.
+As mentioned previously, the spatial dependency between distant towers comes from user mobility.
+In-cell traffic is assigned as a feature to the nodes while inter-cell is assigned to the edges.

+A model based on GNNs is trained for each cell tower.
+This model takes as input the node-level sequence of traffic values of the cell where the prediction is made, its neighbors and from the adjacent edges.

+#### Evaluation
+The authors compare their solution against 4 baselines, including ARIMA and a standard LSTM neural network.
+For comparison they use the MAE and MARE error metrics.

+The first set of experiments are regarding the model training.
+The results indicate that the model converges and its training stabilizes after around 200 epochs.
+The second set of experiments correspond to the performance comparison.
+Specifically, they compare the performance of predicting the cell-level traffic with all the baselines.
+The experiments show promising results for the GNN method, achieving the lowest MAE and MARE.
+This indicates that taking into accound spatial and temporal correlations helps predict more accurately than other methods that only take one of these approaches.

+#### Take home ideas
+* Cell traffic can be divided in two: in-cell which is the traffic of the devices connected to the cell tower, and inter-cell which is traffic coming from devices coming from another cell.
+* The high user mobility creates spatial correlations between cell towers.
+* The spatio-temporal model based on GNNs effectively predicts the cell traffic and outperforms the baselines that only consider the spatial or the temporal trends.

 ### *DeepZip: Lossless Data Compression using Recurrent Neural Networks*

 M Goyal, K Tatwawadi, S Chandak, I Ochoa.
 DCC 2019